 We do not publicize nest locations.
 However, as both the breeding eagle and human populations increase, nests are becoming more and more visible.
 Regionally, southeastern New York continues to be the densest area of eagle nesting activity in the state, accounting for 53% of all the occupied territories in the state in 2008.
 This includes the Upper Delaware watershed and associated rivers and reservoirs, and the lower Hudson River.

-Habitat loss is the Number One threat to breeding eagles today.
-The same features that attract eagles to this region: clean water, forested areas, abundant food, also attract humans, and competition for habitat is stiff.
+Habitat loss is the number-one threat to eagles today.
+The same features that attract eagles to this region—clean water, forested areas, and abundant food--also attract humans, and competition for habitat is stiff.
 Competition among eagles is increasing as well: The DEC suspects the only failed nest on the Delaware in 2006 may have been a result of this.
 Indeed, at this site (NY#61, originally established on the NY side, later moved to the PA side due to disturbance, and nesting on the PA side in 2006), the pair began incubation in early March, but on 12th of April an adult (NY banded; 9 yrs old) female was found dead just downstream of the nest, suspected to be the resident breeding female of this pair, likely killed by another eagle.
 The nesting attempt subsequently failed, and a new, subadult female assumed this territory at about the same time.

 Development and habitat alteration (i.e. logging): continue to be a major concern along the Delaware River corridor, particularly in regard to loss of habitat.
 Our opportunities to protect and secure what remains of undisturbed shoreline and ridge-side habitats are fast disappearing, with no let up in sight of conversion of large chunks of privately held property to multi-dwelling developments.
 Significant, dedicated set-asides of remaining Delaware corridor habitats.